 To improve the academic readiness and college literacy among Texas high school students who are underrepresented at institutions of higher education.
 The program works to prepare students for academic success through credit-bearing, college-level, concurrent-enrollment rhetoric and writing curriculum.

 Students who successfully complete the year-long program earn six credit hours on UT Austin transcripts.
-Motivated and experienced high school teachers implement the daily coursework in their classrooms with robust, continuous support from both the Department of Rhetoric and Writing and Pre-College Academic Readiness Programs (PCARP).
+Motivated and experienced high school teachers implement the daily coursework in their classrooms with robust, continuous support from both the Department of Rhetoric and Writing and Dual Enrollment Initiatives (DEI).
 The support includes intensive professional development for teachers and arranged interactive campus visits for students.

 College Credit: Two semesters of concurrent-enrollment rhetoric and writing coursework for high school students with three credit hours offered each semester Rhetoric and Writing – RHE306 – in the fall and Topics in Rhetoric – RHE309K – in the spring.
 These courses generally transfer as ENG1301 and ENG1302 in the Texas Common Course Numbering System.